Codecademy/docs/content/numpy/concepts/ndarray/terms/astype/astype.md

   - 'paths/data-science'
 ---

 The **`.astype()`** function in NumPy allows changing the data type of elements in an array.
-This is useful for ensuring data is in the correct format, such as converting floating-point numbers to integers or changing integers to strings.
+It is beneficial for tasks such as converting floating-point numbers to integers or changing integers to strings, ensuring data is in the desired format.

 ## Syntax